10 Ways to Help Students Revise & Edit Their Writing

 They learn NOTHING!

-2. Edit Together
+7. Edit Together

 Sit with your writer and comb through the piece together.
 Ask them why they put a comma there or added parentheses.
 Explain why it doesn’t work and have them fix it.

-3. Encourage Independence Once a Skill is Taught or Reviewed
+8. Encourage Independence Once a Skill is Taught or Reviewed

 Once you’ve explained why something is wrong, have the writer try to find similar errors.

-4. Use Mini-Lessons
+9. Use Mini-Lessons

-If you have a classroom of writers, look for common errors and teach a minilesson.
+Look for common errors and teach a minilesson.
 Invite students to find where they have a comma splice or switched from past to present.

 Does your writer make the same mistakes over and over?
 It’s okay!
 A lot do.
-When you see a student confusing their, there, and they’re or forgetting to add a comma to an introductory phase, or indent a paragraph, have them add the lesson to a Personal Editing List.
+When you see a student confusing their, there, and they’re or forgetting to add a comma to an introductory phase or indent a paragraph, have them add the lesson to a Personal Editing List.

 Every time they write, they should refer to their editing list before they ask for editing help.